Do You Seem to Get Mystery Migraines? Keep These 5 Common Food Triggers on Your Radar

-It’s little wonder that people are often desperate to find a fix for their migraines, and dietary choices are usually among the first behavioral factors we think to change.
-This instinctive reaction makes sense, given the interwebs are awash with articles listing foods that trigger migraines—and even neurologists and dietitians may be quick to recommend cutting certain foods from your grocery list.
+It’s little wonder that people are often desperate to find a fix for their migraine attacks, and dietary choices are usually among the first behavioral factors we're told to examine.
+This makes sense, given the interwebs are awash with articles listing foods that trigger migraine attacks—and even neurologists and dietitians may be quick to recommend cutting certain foods from your grocery list.

-Before you spend too much time tweaking your diet, however, be sure to consider the vast array of migraine triggers that don’t involve food.
-The American Migraine Foundation highlights stress, changes in sleep, hormones, weather shifts, dehydration, light, smell, and medication overuse as common migraine triggers—in other words, there are a lot of things to rule out before you start going HAM on your pantry.
+Before you spend too much time tweaking your diet, however, be sure to consider the vast array of migraine triggers that don't involve food.
+The American Migraine Foundation highlights stress, changes in sleep, hormones, weather shifts, dehydration, light, smell, and medication overuse as common migraine triggers.
+In other words, there are a lot of things to rule out before you start purging your pantry.
 Moreover, different foods affect different people, well, differently.
-You may be able to wash your sausage dinner down with a glass of red wine, while the same meal could send me spiraling into migraine hell.
+You may be able to wash your sausage dinner down with a glass of red wine, while the same meal could send someone else spiraling into migraine hell.

-In order to establish a true cause-and-effect relationship between specific foods and migraine headaches, it’s important to consider whether the consumption of a food always come before a migraine, as opposed to just occasionally.
-Pay extra close attention to the five common trigger foods that follow, as called out by certified nutrition consultant Rachel Gargiulo.
-Be sure to write everything down, since without keeping a careful migraine diary, any foods you choose to eliminate are little more than a best guess—and who wants to restrict themselves based on guesswork alone?
+In order to establish a true cause-and-effect relationship between specific foods and migraine head pain, it's important to consider whether the consumption of a certain food always comes before a migraine, as opposed to just occasionally.
+Pay extra close attention to these five common trigger foods, says certified nutrition consultant Rachel Gargiulo, as they could be pushing your neurons over the edge.

 Ready for the good news?
 Research suggests that the potency of alcohol as a migraine trigger may be overstated.
 So if you don't want to swear off cocktails altogether, consider keeping a detailed record of alcohol intake and migraine symptoms so you can know for sure whether they're linked.
 Additional tips for lowering migraine risk include eating food when you drink alcohol and skipping happy hour when your stress level is high.
 (Stress has the unfortunate ability to interact with other triggers, sometimes making a bad situation worse.)